Updated 14 July 2020

 - Rosé Day – second Saturday in June (6 June) is National Rose Day in the USA, others also debate that the date is the 4th Friday in June (26 June), so pick what works or celebrate both

-- Shiraz Day – 27 June (Southern Hemisphere).
-A new addition to the calendar.
+- Shiraz Wine Day – 23 July (Southern Hemisphere).
+A brand new addition to the calendar. #shirazwineday

-- Cabernet Day – This one varies depending on what you determine as the source.
-It used to be the last Thursday before Labour Day each year (29 August) or some refer specifically to the date each year being 30 August.
+- International Cabernet Day – This one varies depending on what you determine as the source.
+It used to be the last Thursday before Labour Day each year (in 2020 this falls on 3 September) or some refer specifically to the date each year being 30 August.

 Need some help in working out how to best leverage these sorts of opportunities as part of your marketing plan?
 Give our team and call and we’re happy to assist.